School Handbook

 LATE WORK

 Assignments, quizzes, and tests not submitted according to the schedule provided by the teacher may receive an academic penalty.
-Late work penalties for students are at the discretion of the teacher, who may enforce a standard 15-point grade reduction per day that the assignment is late and may choose not to accepted late work after the third day.
+Late work penalties for students are at the discretion of the teacher, who may enforce a standard 15-point grade reduction per day that the assignment is late and may choose not to accept late work after the third day.
 The teacher should communicate his/her late-work policy at the beginning of the school year.
 It is not the responsibility of the teacher to seek out students who have work that is late.
 Students should be faithful in recording their assignments and due dates in their assignment planners.

 EXAMS

 Semester exams will be administered during the formally scheduled exam week.
-During these weeks there will be no pre-excused absences allowed.
-Seniors who have maintained an A (93-100) average for each quarter in a class will have the option to be exempted from the final semester exam in that class.
+During these weeks, there will be no pre-excused absences allowed.
+Seniors who have maintained an A (90-100) average for each quarter in a class will have the option to be exempted from the final semester exam in that class.

 CHEATING

 Also see “PLAGIARISM.”
-Cheating is defined as any unauthorized communication before or during a grading event or any attempt to receive unauthorized assistance before or during a test, quiz, homework assignment, or project.
+Cheating is defined as any unauthorized communication before or during a grading event or any attempt to receive unauthorized assistance (including from artificial intelligence apps) before or during a test, quiz, homework assignment, or project.
 In general, a good rule of thumb to determine if something is “cheating” is to ask yourself, “Do I want my parents and my teacher to know what I am doing?”
 If you would not want to voluntarily tell your parents or your teacher about the help you are receiving, then it is likely you are cheating.
 If you are considering getting or receiving help on your work, it is always a good idea to ask your teacher first.
 Cheating is a violation of the ninth commandment (against bearing false witness), in that the student is implicitly stating that the work is his/her own, when it actually is not.
 Cheating will result in a zero for the assignment/test and may be cause for immediate suspension.
 Additional cheating incidents will result in longer term suspensions and/or expulsion.

 PLAGIARISM